Author: Joe Brizzolara / July 1, 2018

 An amendment was attached to the ordinance that would require cannabis businesses to guarantee that 40 percent of work hours are performed by individuals who meet these criteria.
 A “good faith” effort to meet this requirement must be proved by employers, otherwise warning and citations may be handed out by the city.
 If an employer can prove that there are insufficient numbers of people in their labor pool that meet this criteria, delays and lessening of requirements may be issued.

 For those who meet the criteria and want to start their own cannabis business (other than a storefront, which has been capped), fee waivers, tax deferrals, expedited plan checks, application reviews, and application workshops will be offered.

 The Equity Hire fee is expected to be around $2,000 per cannabis business and will help pay for the initial cost of the program, which will be $266,000.
 The program will be administered by Pacific Gateway, an employment agency already contracted by the city for other workforce services.

 Peace, Labor, and Understanding

-“[Around] 70% of the people that go into the dispensaries today think it’s recreational and therefore leave.
-And so, without passing this tonight, it really is a death sentence for these businesses and for good union jobs in the city.
-Some of these young folks in these shops have actually turned to us and said, ‘I’m so excited, I can go home and I have the same benefits [as other union workers].
+“[Around] 70 percent of the people that go into the dispensaries today think it’s recreational and therefore leave [when they discover it is only medical].
+And so, without passing this tonight, it really is a death sentence for these businesses and for good union jobs in the city,” Bell said.
+“Some of these young folks in these shops have actually turned to us and said, ‘I’m so excited, I can go home and I have the same benefits [as other union workers].
 I have a great living wage.
 I can tell my parents.
 I can move out.
 I can have insurance.
 I have a pension.
 I have all the things that a good job requires.’”